Vaijayanthi-Sambath-Kumar/ai-collaborative-whiteboard/README.md

 ### [🚀 Click here to launch the Whiteboard App](https://ai-collaborative-whiteboard.vercel.app)

 *(Note: The backend is hosted on a free instance, so it may take 30-50 seconds to wake up on the first load.
-Please be patient!)*
+Please be patient!Also, the images are generated currently using a dummy model, i.e., you won't get the image you requested for, but instead a random image will be generated.
+Please add the OpenAI API Key to get the desired output.)*

 ---